Olton

-Olton is an area/suburban village within the Metropolitan Borough of Solihull in the West Midlands, England.
-In the 13th century, the Lords of the Manor moved their seat and formed a new settlement, at the junction of two major roads.
-It was then that Ulverlei was being referred to as ‘Oulton’ (meaning ‘old town’) to distinguish itself from nearby Solihull.
-Historically within the county of Warwickshire, the village has gradually become contiguous with Solihull to the southeast, though it retains the character of a large independent village.
+Olton is a suburban village within the Metropolitan Borough of Solihull in the West Midlands, England.
+Originally known as Ulverlei, the lords of the manor moved their seat in the 13th century and formed a new settlement, at the junction of two major roads.
+It was then that the name 'Oulton' (meaning 'old town') began to be used to distinguish the village from nearby Solihull.
+Historically within the county of Warwickshire, the village has gradually become contiguous with Solihull to the southeast and Birmingham to the northwest, though it retains the character of a large independent village.

-It is located on the A41 between Solihull town centre 4 mi, Acocks Green, 2 mi and Birmingham 5.7 mi.
+It is located on the A41 road between Solihull town centre 4 mi, Acocks Green, 2 mi and Birmingham 5.7 mi.
 Dating back over a 1,000 years, it is a now a residential suburb.
 Many of the large houses built in St. Bernard's Road, Grange Road and Kineton Green Road during the Victorian and Edwardian period form part of one of Solihull's conservation areas.